Melaghar: Neermahal

-Neermahal is the main attraction in Melaghar, located in the middle of Rudrasagar Lake, about 2 km from the main market..
+Neermahal is the main attraction in Melaghar, located in the middle of Rudrasagar Lake, about 2 km from the main market.
+A gorgeous red-and-white water palace, Neermahal lies empty but shimmering on its boggy island in the lake of Rudra Sagar.
+Like its counterpart in Rajasthan’s Udaipur, this was a princely exercise in aesthetics, in which the finest craftsmen built a summer palace of luxury in a blend of Hindu and Islamic architectural styles.
+The pavilion was inaugurated and christened by the Bengali Nobel laureate Rabindranath Tagore in 1930.
+The delightful waterborne approach is the most enjoyable part of visiting.
 Built by Maharaja Bir Bikram Kishore Debbarman (1926-1930), it is the second scenic water palace of this type, after Jal Mahal in Rajasthan, and the only one in Eastern India.

 There are boat rides to travel to the main palace from Rajghat Ferryghat.
 Sagarmahal is a lodge hotel for tourists who wish to spend a night there.
 Every year hundreds of people visit for picnics in the winter time.
 Also many foreign birds come to the lake in the winter season.